Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 manali leh bicycle trip

-The Manali Highway consists of only 1 road and it is impossible to get lost.
+The Manali Highway has only one road, so it is impossible to get lost.
 Navigation is not an issue.
 GPS and Satellite phones are not allowed.
 Your phone is enough for navigation.
-We used Komoot but I have to say that the elevation profile was almost always wrong.
+We used Komoot, but I have to say that the elevation profile was almost always wrong.

-In our case luckily the employees of the national company, BSNL, used their documents and we managed to obtain a SIM card.
-In Leh, as foreigners, you can buy an Airtel sim card, which however will only get a signal in Leh and Nubra Valley.
+In our case, luckily, the employees of the national company, BSNL, used their documents, and we managed to obtain a SIM card.
+In Leh, as a foreigner, you can buy an Airtel SIM card, but it will only work in Leh and the Nubra Valley.
 You can find the BSNL here.

-Let’s say that buying a SIM card in Leh doesn’t make much sense, we did it because from Leh we headed east, to the lake region.
-And it was quite useless, there was no signal anywhere, except for a few rare occasions when we managed to receive a Whatsapp message.
+Let’s say that buying a SIM card in Leh doesn’t make much sense.
+We did it because, from Leh, we headed east to the lake region.
+And it was pretty useless; there was no signal anywhere, except for a few rare occasions when we managed to receive a WhatsApp message.

 Wifi is not available between Jispa and Leh.
 Satellite phones and drones are illegal.
-Our GPS was seized in Srinagar Airport (Kashmir), even if it is not a satellite they do not know the difference.
-If you do not fly you are probably fine.
+Our GPS was seized at Srinagar Airport (Kashmir), even though it is not a satellite; they do not know the difference.
+If you do not fly, you are probably fine.

-Jio is the only company that has a signal, there are towers in the military bases but as a foreigner, it was not possible to buy a SIM card.
-You can ask the Dhaba managers to open their hotspots if you need to check messages, not always work.
+Jio is the only company with a signal; there are towers at the military bases, but as a foreigner, it was not possible to buy a SIM card.
+You can ask the Dhaba managers to open their hotspots if you need to check messages, but it doesn’t always work.

 Mains power is unavailable from Jispa.
-There are generally 12 V solar systems that have been rigged up and can be used to charge phones or devices, but you will have to pay for them.
+There are generally 12 V solar systems installed that can charge phones or other devices, but you will have to pay for them.

 Expenses and ATM

-The cost of the trip is budget-friendly, with expenses varying significantly based on personal preferences.
+The trip is budget-friendly, with expenses varying significantly depending on personal preferences.
 Opting for the most economical approach involves camping and preparing your meals.
 Despite not cooking and opting for decent accommodations, I still found the trip to be cost-effective.

 There are no card payment facilities along the route; all transactions are in cash.
 From Jispa to Leh, there are no ATMs, and relying on ATM functionality outside of Manali or Leh is not recommended.
 It’s advisable to carry all the cash needed for the trip, which should be withdrawn in Manali.